 While the resources below are intended to provide districts and schools with the guidance and additional resources they need to effectively engage in the sustainable improvement planning process, DESE's Statewide System of Support (SSoS) regional assistance staff are available to provide support to schools engaged in this important work.
 School and district leaders can reach out to members of the Coastal or West/Central regions to access these supports.

-For schools above the 10th percentiles, but require assistance or intervention for having one or more student groups among the lowest performing five percent of subgroups statewide (as measured by the subgroup percentile) we recommend that you use this full set of guidance in developing a plan and pay particular focus on analyzing data, selecting strategies, and monitoring progress towards improving academic outcomes for students in identified student groups.
+For schools above the 10th percentiles, but require assistance or intervention for having one or more student groups among the lowest performing five percent of student groups statewide (as measured by the student group percentile) we recommend that you use this full set of guidance in developing a plan and pay particular focus on analyzing data, selecting strategies, and monitoring progress towards improving academic outcomes for students in identified student groups.